What Does the New NIST SP 800-171 Mean for Your Business?

 - System and Information Integrity

-The stringency of your company’s update will largely be determined by the sensitive nature of the CUI you possess, and tier level the federal government expects you to meet.
+The stringency of your company’s update will largely be determined by the sensitive nature of the CUI you possess, and the tier level the federal government expects you to meet.
 This brings us to the second question: Does your organization need to get certification?

 How To Meet the NIST SP 800-171 Standards and Get Certified

 Although the mandate is clearly necessary to protect national security, to say it is complicated would be quite an understatement.
-Each of the 14 categories has dozens of specific controls requirements.
+Each of the 14 categories has dozens of specific control requirements.
 And given the fact we are now looking at Version 0.7 of the DoD’s CMMC, industry insiders are contracting-out their cybersecurity oversight.
 Strategies routinely include complete outsourcing or staff augmentation to handle the ever-evolving government standards.

-National organizations such as the DoD have recently announced that supply chain businesses may be entitled to reimbursement for the expense of compliance and certification.
+National organizations such as the DoD have recently announced that supply chain businesses may be entitled to reimbursement for the expense of compliance and NIST SP 800-171 certification.
 The logical next step for decision-makers is to schedule a cybersecurity consultation to determine your level of compliance and what needs to be done to secure certification.
 The alternative is being left behind.